 - Verify the driver’s license of the guest at the start of the trip, by checking that the name matches and the license is valid.

-- Put the Turo (in the US), Intact (in Canada), or Allianz (in Germany) incident information card alongside your registration, if you haven’t opted out of Turo’s protection.
+- Put the Turo (in the US), Intact (in Canada), or Allianz (in Germany and the UK) incident information card next to your registration, if you haven’t opted out of Turo’s protection.

 - Leave feedback after each trip.

 - Be nice and follow the community rules.

 Read more about our special maintenance requirements here.
-If the car fails due to mechanical problems, you are responsible for it, including all associated costs.
+If your car fails due to mechanical problems, you are responsible for it, including all associated costs.

 You should use the Trip Checklist to document gas level, mileage, and any damage to the car before and after the trip.
 If you’re using the Turo app for your mobile device, you’ll be walked through this checklist when you follow the guided handoff process.
 We strongly suggest using the guided handoff process to make recording your car’s condition much easier.

 You are responsible for keeping your vehicle personally insured and registered according to your state/province requirements.